Mikejo5000/vsts-docs-pr/docs/work/track/adhoc-vs-managed-queries.md

 - Create a list of work items that you'll export to [Excel](../office/bulk-add-modify-work-items-excel.md) or [Project](../office/create-your-backlog-tasks-using-project.md) (requires that you have installed the [Team Foundation Server Standalone Office Integration 2015 (free)](https://www.visualstudio.com/downloads/#team-foundation-server-office-integration-2015-update-3-1) plug-in)

-##Work item search box context
+## Work item search box context
-Note that when the Work item search extension is installed, the work item search box is repurposed to support adhoc queries.
+Note that with  Work item search, the work item search box is repurposed to support adhoc queries.
 In order to initiate a managed search, you need to open the **Work>Queries** page.

 ##Related notes